daliagh/daliagh/README.md

 - 👋 Hi, I’m @daliagh
-- 👀 I’m interested in Data & programming
+- 👀 I’m interested in Data & Programming languages
-- 🌱 I’m currently learning Blockchain development
+- 🌱 I’m currently learning Blockchain Technology and Smart contracts
 - 💞️ I’m looking to collaborate on some Experienced programmers
 - 📫 How to reach me Email: daliath44@gmail.com